offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 The above integer types come in two forms: signed and unsigned.
 Tha range of ...

-* unsigned integers starts at 0 and ends at a positive integer.
+* unsigned integers start at 0 and end at a positive integer.
-* signed integers starts at a negative integer and positive integer.
+* signed integers start at a negative integer and positive integer.

 By default, the integer types above are signed (speculation).
 Signed-ness can be explicitly stated by prefixing either `signed` or `unsigned` to the type, but if the type is signed the prefix is usually omitted.